1799010336/FPGA-Project/README.md

-# FPGA-Project
+# FPGA-Project: A Naive Calculator
-# the project of EE221:ELectronic Technique Experiment
+the project of EE221:ELectronic Technique Experiment